 - > A list of ingredients

 - > Steps for preparing the "dish"

 - An anecdote about someone in the group's personal experience in Israel or with Israel

-- > At least one Hebrew word (not including the word "Shalom")
+- > At least one Hebrew word

 - > A creative title

 - > A special guest chef

 Every member of the group must participate in some way in the presentation of the cooking show.
-Be creative with this one - there are no rules as to how this is achieved.
+Be creative with this one-there are no rules as to how this is achieved.